Datametri Logo

 07

-Competitive Market Share Simulator (What-If Scenarios) and Interactive Model
+Competitive Market Share Simulation (What-If Scenarios) and Interactive Decision Support Model

 Market Simulator What-If Scenarios

-"The Dynamic Impact of Pricing and Innovation Strategies on Market Share"
+"The Dynamic Impact of Different Pricing and Innovation Strategies on Market Share Distribution"

 It is the transformation of massive data obtained from all advanced pricing and Bayesian models into an interactive "Simulator" that company boards can use directly.
 By pulling the data out of a static report format; it converts it into a dynamic strategic decision support module where you can test your brand's future market scenarios taking absolutely no financial risk.

-Its Strength: The algorithm accepts the current product range of every player in the market as a baseline.
-It models probability distributions via "Randomized First Choice" (RFC) or "Share of Preference" algorithms, instantly calculates possible scenarios, and predicts competitors' counter-moves.
+The algorithm accepts the current product range and pricing policy of every player in the market as a reference point.
+Through "Randomized First Choice" (RFC) or "Share of Preference" algorithms, it allows modeling probability distributions conforming to the heterogeneous structure of the market.
+Possible scenarios are calculated instantly, and the competitive market's counter-moves are predicted with mathematical certainty.

-• Price Competition: If we increase our product price by 10% and our main competitor drops theirs by 5%, how will market share distribution shape up?
+• Price Competition Dynamics: If we increase our product price by 10% and our main competitor gives a rational market response by dropping theirs by 5%, how is the total Market Share distribution statistically reshaped?

-• Value Perception: If we add "Glass Packaging" to our new product and increase the price by 15%, can our audience tolerate this added value?
+• Product Innovation and Value Perception: When we add a "Glass Packaging" feature to our new product and apply a 15% mark-up to the shelf cost, can our target audience tolerate this WTP, or will they shift to substitute products?

-• Cannibalization: Will our new "Premium" variant take share from competitors, or will it eat into the sales of our own sub-segment product?
+• Internal Market Share Erosion (Substitution Effect): Will the new "Premium" variant we are going to launch take from the competitors' share, or will it cause an erosion (substitution effect) in the sales of our own existing sub-segment product?

 Interactive Excel Market Simulator Integration:

-At Datametri, we deliver our HB estimation algorithms to your institution integrated into a corporate Excel Simulator at the end of the project.
-Your Marketing and Finance managers can instantly change market parameters using drop-down menus during board meetings and simulate the market share and revenue impact of any scenario in seconds.
+At Datametri, we deliver our HB (Hierarchical Bayes) estimation algorithms to your institution integrated into a corporate Excel Simulator at the end of the project.
+Your Marketing, R&D, and Finance managers can instantly change market parameters using drop-down menus during board meetings and simulate the impact of each scenario on market share, revenue, and sales volume in seconds.

 What-If Excel Market Simulator